lNoelia/STTFBug/README.md

 # Simple Time To Fix Bug (STTFBug)

 ## Overview
   ToDo

 ## Features
   ToDo

 ## Usage
   ToDo

+## Tests
+The test cases are run with: mvn test in the STTFBUG folder.
+When running the test with said command, it will run the test of each module and give you the results of the tests.

 ## Properties configuration
 The config.properties file is used to config the various parameters given to the methods already described.
 - analyzer.stopwords: words and symbols separated by commas that will not be taken into account when calculating similarity